-Sales and marketing expenses for the three months ended July 31, 2023 and 2022 were \$1.7 million.
-Sales and marketing expenses are primarily comprised of compensation and conference expenses to support sales efforts.
+Sales and marketing expenses for the three months ended July 31, 2024 and 2023 were \$1.7 million, with a slight decrease of \$17,000 or 1.0%.
+Sales and marketing expenses are primarily comprised of compensation expenses to support business development.